6 Steps to Create New Year’s Resolutions for Your Small Business

 Not Into Resolutions?
 Do This Instead

-If resolutions are so 2024, or just not your thing, here are a few other ways to enact change for your business (or not!)
+If resolutions are so last year, or just not your thing, here are a few other ways to enact change for your business.

 Select a word or theme to guide your year.
 Align your business choices and professional actions toward one overarching message/vision, for example: growth, profitability, or balance.

 Make a business bucket list.
-Highlight individual things you want to accomplish by 2026 and tick them off the list as you achieve them.
+Highlight individual things you want to accomplish by next year and tick them off the list as you achieve them.
 While this might not be the most strategic or optimized approach, it will help you press forward toward growth.

 Commit to good habits.
 Much of the success in business (and personal life) is the result of establishing good habits.
 Whether you’re a solopreneur or you have a team, adopt specific practices, like no-meeting days, routine times for responding to emails, and a set number of weekly sales calls.
 Consistency is the precursor to success.